 So there you have it.
 The superstar's secret is an extraordinary amount of touch-ups with a solid formula.
 Not that she has the same hair every week, though, of course.
 But luckily, Dixon isn't intimidated by trying new styles; in fact, he welcomes them from the star.

 MUST-SEE: Blake Shelton and Gwen Stefani's Billboard Music Awards Performance Proves They're Totally in Love — Watch!

 "Of course I walk in with inspirations, but I want to see what you're wearing, I want to know about the event, I want to know your responsibilities, I want to figure out what camera's involved—all of it.
 [I ask] 'What are you feeling tonight?'" he said.
 "It's about you wearing it, not it wearing you, even though it can be completely over the top.
 I have an extraordinary Barbie doll and she happens to be a good friend, human being, and entertainer—and she looks good."

 We couldn't agree more!
 But what about us regular ladies who can't afford weekly trips to the salon?
 Fear not, there's a wonderful (and cheap!) marker that you can you to cover your grays in seconds.
 It might not be a full 'do, but it still looks downright professional—and the camera will love it just as much as it loves Gwen's!

-Check out these celebrities who look younger with shorter hair!
+See celebrities who look so much younger with shorter hair in the video below.

 J. Lo may wear her waves nowadays, but we can't help but get a little nostalgic looking at her natural curls.
 Circa 1997, if you can believe it!